Rockwon-Creator/Busy-Budgeters-Budgeting-Buddy/README.md

 # Busy Budgeters — Budgeting Buddy

 A clean, interactive budgeting projection tool that helps users estimate savings growth using compound interest.
+This version includes full backend support using FastAPI for accurate compound‑interest projections.
 This project includes a fully functional **frontend** interface and is ready for **backend integration** via a simple configuration toggle.

 ---